 Environment artist Josh Lynch (Infinity Ward, Raven Software) named five rules, that guide him in his work.
-If you want to make great game spaces, make sure you follow these simple steps during production.

 When I approach environment production my goal is to build a space that supports and enhances the gameplay experience.
 The following, in my opinion, are the most important things that contribute to that goal.